True orthodontic emergencies are rare, but when they occur we are available to you.

 Using a pencil eraser, push the poking wire down or place wax on it so that it is no longer poking.

 Fortunately, if your bracket is loose and is sliding on the archwire, you can just push it into the right place with a blunt object (even a pencil eraser).
-If a bracket fully comes off, make sure you recover the piece to avoid the risks of swallowing it and contact your Ann Arbor emergency orthodontist.
+If a bracket fully comes off, make sure you recover the piece to avoid the risks of swallowing it and contact your emergency orthodontist.

 The most common orthodontic emergency might be a broken or loose bracket because many patients like to eat foods that can damage their braces.
 A close second is a lost aligner or retainer tray because many patients forget their case and accidentally throw away their trays during mealtimes.

-The first and most important recommendation to avoid the need for an emergency orthodontist in Ann Arbor is to avoid foods and drinks that can damage your braces.
+The first and most important recommendation to avoid the need for an emergency orthodontist is to avoid foods and drinks that can damage your braces.
 You should also use a mouthguard if you practice contact sports, and investing in some orthodontic wax can minimize the appearance of mouth sores.